customer base: BUSINESS GROWTH

 After creating grayscale wireframes and flow concepts I solicited our internal teams’ designers and copywriters for peer feedback and iterated our concepts.
 Then I initiated design reviews with stakeholders and decision-makers to select an architecture based our design recommendation criteria.

-Finally, I worked with the visual designer and provided direction to begin the visual design.
+I worked with the visual designer and provided direction to begin the visual design.
 With the launch date approaching fast and the visual design process in progress there was a small window of opportunity to test the usability of the design.
-I created a click through prototype to conduct gorilla-style usability testing with colleagues that were not apart of the project.
-The usability testing feedback validated the direction of the sign up architecture and was an additional source for insight that informed the interaction and visual design.
+Simultaneously, I created a click through prototype to conduct gorilla-style usability testing with colleagues who were not apart of the project to get usability feedback.
+The testing feedback validated the direction of the sign up architecture and was an additional source for insight to fine tune the interaction and visual design.
 We were confident with the solution and finalized the design for launch.

 Result: The redesigned the flow was launched in early 2018 and increased account activations by 26% and conversions by 16%.
-Improvements included clearer content, smoother navigation, better information architecture and password navigation.
+Improvements included clearer content, smoother navigation, better information architecture and simplified password creation.

 1. Identified goal and requirements to launch a redesigned sign up.